cloudfoundry/docs-bosh/content/drain.md

 say goodbye to its pairs before leaving forever.

 When the drain script is run before the node is deleted, then the new persistent disk size is zero.
-For exemple, you would be able to see these values when `echo`ing them.
+For example, you would be able to see these values when `echo`ing them.

 ```bash